BiaPyX/BiaPy/README.md

 # EM image segmentation

 This repository contains a complete workflow to make semantic segmentation for EM images.
 The code is based on Keras and TensorFlow as backend.
-Find the documentation of this project [here](https://em-image-segmentation.readthedocs.io/en/latest/).
+For further implementation details and project usage please visit our [documentation](https://em-image-segmentation.readthedocs.io/en/latest/).

 ![.](https://github.com/danifranco/EM_Image_Segmentation/blob/master/docs/source/img/predictions.gif)